Katokoda/OG_QML/README.md

 This application uses the engine implemented with Python at the start of the semester.
 It is an interactive application built with PyQt and QML as this was the framework chosen after a few weeks of testing.

+## Reports

+The report is available at Reports/Samuel_Belisle_Report.pdf.

 ## Installation

 ### Linux (with python - HIGHLY recommended)